linuxjuggler/phpunit-action/README.md

 The PHPUnit Action is mainly used for Testing your PHP application, this action does not have the capability to test your database functionality (yet).

+It assume that you already required [PHPUnit](https://phpunit.de/) within your `composer.json` file.

 ## Usage